Chart Color Schemes

 Forster ranks among the oldest 10% of areas nationwide

-The median age in Forster is 57 years, which is significantly higher than the average for the Rest of NSW at 43 years and substantially exceeds the Australian median of 38 years.
-Compared to the Rest of NSW, Forster has a higher proportion of residents aged 65-74 (19.1%) but fewer residents aged 25-34 (7.3%).
+The median age in Forster is 57 years, significantly higher than Rest of NSW's average of 43 years and substantially exceeding Australia's median of 38 years.
+Compared to Rest of NSW, Forster has a higher proportion of residents aged 65-74 (19.1%) but fewer residents aged 25-34 (7.3%).
 This concentration of 65-74 year-olds is well above the national average of 9.4%.
-According to data from the 2021 Census, the proportion of Forster's population aged 75 to 84 has grown from 13.3% to 14.5%, while the proportion of those aged 55 to 64 has declined from 14.3% to 13.0%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Forster's age structure.
-The number of residents aged 85 and above is projected to increase markedly by 502 people (64%), from 782 to 1,285.
+Post-2021 Census data shows that the proportion of Forster's population aged 75 to 84 has grown from 13.3% to 14.5%, while the proportion aged 55 to 64 has declined from 14.3% to 13.0%.
+By 2041, demographic projections indicate significant shifts in Forster's age structure.
+The number of residents aged 85 and above is projected to increase markedly, expanding by 505 people (65%) from 779 to 1,285.
 Conversely, both the 15-24 and 55-64 age groups are expected to see reduced numbers.